Fer-front/creditas-challenge/data-engineering/README.md

 ### Creditas conversion funnel

-We can look at the path the customers goes from getting to know a company to converting into a customer as a funnel.
+We can look at the path the customers goes from getting to know our company to converting into a customer as a multi-step process funnel.
 It is a funnel because for each further step we look, we will progressively find less people involved.
-The following image illustrates a very simplified version of the conversion funnel we have here in Creditas.
+The following image illustrates a very simplified version of the conversion funnel we have here at Creditas.

 ![conversion_funnel](conversion_funnel.png)